Rubiksman78/robot_mission_17/README.md

 This final upgrade in our heuristic gives the best results we've had so far, both for the AUC metric and the time needed to dispose of all wastes.

 ![batch_image_paps](images/batch_image_paps.png)

-## Analysis of results

-As demonstrated in the previous section with the batch simulation, the implemented heuristic for robots far outperforms the random behaviour.
-The metric used (1 minus AUC of collected wastes) is doubled for yellow and red wastes.
-Such change is less obvious with green wastes because the implemented behaviour improves how all robots retain some kind of memory but also optimizes where the green robots will place the created yellow wastes for yellow robots to pick.
-Similarly, yellow robots place created red wastes in a specific region for red robots so it becomes easier for them to pick these wastes and bring them to the waste deposit.

-# TODO update Analysis of results
-maybe compare results when changing the number of agents/ grid size/ waste? rerun the graphs with old heuristics to have the first step metrics